-- a) The ultimate recoupment of any costs carried forward for exploration expenditure is dependent on the successful development and commercial exploitation or sale of the respective lease areas. - b) On 17 November 2023, Future Metals entered into an Acquisition Agreement to acquire 100% of the shares in Osprey Minerals Pty Ltd. Osprey hold a package of tenements that are complimentary to Future Metal's activities in Panton and East Kimberley.
-The Board assessed the terms of the acquisition and concluded that the transaction is not a business acquisition.
-Any consideration using equity will fall within the scope of AASB 2 Share Based Payment.
+- a) The ultimate recoupment of any costs carried forward for exploration expenditure is dependent on the successful development and commercial exploitation or sale of the respective lease areas. - b) On 17 November 2023, Future Metals entered into an Acquisition Agreement to acquire 100% of the shares in Osprey Minerals Pty Ltd, for total consideration of A\$1,247,794; including a contingent consideration component.